-If a member of staff has a personal difficulty, maybe a physical or mental problem, which they know to be impinging on their professional competence, they have a responsibility to discuss it with the manager, a supervisor or a director.
+If a member of staff has a personal difficulty, maybe a physical or mental problem, which they know to be impinging on their professional competence, they have a responsibility to discuss it with the manager, a Further Safeguarding Guidance for The Hollies Pre-school 14.2.24 supervisor or a director.
 This is so that support can be offered and any risks removed.
 Confidentiality cannot be guaranteed where personal difficulties raise concerns about the welfare or safety of children.